mattdesl/blog-posts/bellwoods/bellwoods.md

 # Concept

-My initial ideas for the game leaned heavily on the competition's “offline” theme, approaching it with a dark sci-fi angle.
+My initial ideas for the game leaned heavily on the competition's “offline” theme.
 I thought it would be interesting to build a web game where you could only play by disconnecting your device from the internet.
+Alongside this novel game mechanic, a dark sci-fi concept seemed to fit naturally.
 I even went as far as to design some rough mock-ups and a storyline for the game:

 ![concept](./images/mockup.png)

 As I developed a tiny 3D engine for this idea, I wasn't entirely satisfied with the dark sci-fi look.
-I found vibrant colours more compelling, but they didn't feel right alongside such a gritty concept.
+I found vibrant colors more compelling, but they didn't feel right alongside such a gritty concept.
 You can see the progression of this in my [Twitter thread](https://twitter.com/mattdesl/status/1034187823367237633) during development.

 ![colors](./images/colors.png)

 <sup>*Testing random color palettes during an early iteration of the sci-fi concept.*</sup>

-One night, while brainstorming ideas for a geometric character, I realized a kite would be simple to render with just lines, and from that small thought, the entire direction of the game changed.
+One night, while brainstorming ideas for a geometric character, I realized a kite would be a simple shape to render with just lines, and from that small thought, the entire direction of the game changed.
 It turned into a procedural “art game” with no specific goal or end-state, only meant to evoke a certain emotion in the player.